MicrobitPolska/FunWithMicrobit/en/chapter01/README.md

 to tell it do to something.
 See the Micro:bit as a best friend and programming like the way to ask him for a favour.

+But why we can consider programming like an __art__ ?

+* Because it's not just about pressing buttons
+* You need to use your brain
+* Often you will create something form scratch
+* There is not just one way to resolve a problem
+* You need to creative and inspired

-## What can I today if I know how to program ?
+## What can I do today if I know how to program ?

 Well that's really a good question!
 If programming is like an art....the only limit is your __imagination__.